rand256/valetudo/README.md

 * Multilanguage support, currently available in bg/ca/cz/de/en/es/fi/fr/hu/it/lv/nl/ru/pl;
 * A telegram bot software for controlling the vacuum from the outside world;
 * Experimental ability to SAVE and RESTORE the main map (with per-map list of saved zones and spots);
-* Full support of room cleaning (requires Gen2 with firmware 2008+).
+* Full support of room cleaning (requires Gen2 with firmware 2008+);
+* Cleaning queue, allowing the use of zoned cleaning with more than 5 zones via enqueuing any number of additional cleanups at once;
+* Possibility to enqueue additional zones and segments during cleaning or additional goto spots during the movement;
+* Ability to run Goto + Spot cleaning (by long pressing "Goto" button on the map tab);
+* Selecting the destination for the device to go when the cleaning is finished (configured globally in settings or per-cleaning by long pressing "Start" button on the map tab);
+* Visual preview and edit of zones and rooms for corresponding scheduled cleaning.

 You can add or improve your own native language support by using ./client/locales/en.json template as an example and sending a PR.